Personal faculty website for Bernhard Rappenglueck.

 These research issues encompass different scales ranging from biosphere-atmosphere exchange processes, to regional urban air quality studies and long-range transport studies.
 Thus they include various meteorological measurement tools to describe exchange and boundary layer processes (e.g. micrometeorological towers, tethered sondes, SODAR, RASS, radio- and ozonesondes etc.) and also involve airborne measurements.

-One important research topic in the field of meteorology is the study of the combination of mesoscale flow systems, the planetary boundary layer (PBL) and mixing processes within the atmosphere, important mechanisms for the redistribution of trace gases and particles.
+Important research topics in the field of meteorology include the study of mesoscale flow systems, the planetary boundary layer (PBL) and mixing processes within the atmosphere, important mechanisms for the redistribution of trace gases and particles.
 A focus is on the experimental determination of the boundary layer height and numerical modeling of boundary layer properties.
 Research also includes sensitivity studies of heavy rain fall events in Texas to planetary boundary layer and microphysical parameterizations.

 One important research topic in the field of atmospheric chemistry addresses the role of specific VOC in the formation of secondary species on the background of differing VOC/NOx ratios and different VOC-mixtures (urban, rural).
 Another focus addresses atmospheric radical chemistry involving photochemical sensitive species such as formaldehyde [HCHO], hydrogen peroxide [H2O2] and nitrous acid [HONO].
 The experimental trace gas data sets are used for the validation and development of photochemical box models as well as advanced chemistry-transport model approaches.
 The chemistry-transport models in turn help to identify processes inherent in the concurrent measurements of the various species.